Mehulcoder/Naya-Studio/README.md

 # Naya Studio
 A sign-up experience for designers and makers, where they are asked several question and the data is stored in a Database.
-The frontend of the website is designed
+The frontend of the website is designed using Bootstrap 4 to make it fully responsive.

 ## Getting Started